-Front Hub and Wheel Bearing Replacement, 2000-2011 Ford Focus and Other Vehicles (With Video)
+Front Hub and Wheel Bearing Replacement, 2000-2011 Ford Focus, Fusion and Other Vehicles (With Video)

 Replacing the FWD (Front Wheel Drive) Wheel Hub and Bearing

-This DIY provides the basic procedure, in a video and in words, for replacing the front hub and wheel bearing in a 2000-2011 Ford Focus without removing the steering knuckle and without using a standing hydraulic press machine.
+This DIY provides the basic procedure, in a video and in words, for replacing the front hub and wheel bearing in a 2000-2011 Ford Focus (and video only of a 2008 Ford Fusion) without removing the steering knuckle and without using a standing hydraulic press machine.

-In the Focus, the bearing is press-fitted into the steering knuckle, and the wheel hub is press-fitted into the inner race of the wheel bearing.
+In the Focus, as well as the Fusion, the bearing is press-fitted into the steering knuckle, and the wheel hub is press-fitted into the inner race of the wheel bearing.